Apple's new iPad making waves in video game market

 “It is quite easy to imagine a world where an iPad is more powerful than a home console, where it wirelessly talks to your TV and wirelessly talks to your controller and becomes your new console,” Capps said in an interview.

 Meanwhile, the industry is bracing for change.
-Frank Gibeau, president of Electronic Arts’ Labels (EA.O), who oversees the company’s biggest games such as “Battlefield 3” and “Star Wars: The Old Republic,” said the company is eyeing Apple’s moves closely.
+Frank Gibeau, president of Electronic Arts’ Labels, who oversees the company’s biggest games such as “Battlefield 3” and “Star Wars: The Old Republic,” said the company is eyeing Apple’s moves closely.

 “When the iPad gets to the processing power that’s equal to an Xbox 360 and it connects to a television, that’s no big deal to us.
 We’ll put the game through the iPad and have it display through the television.”
 Gibeau said.